slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Taxes are a membership fee that most of us are voluntarily overpaying.
 Changes from within are more sustainable than revolutions.

-> *"If you plan is for 1 year, plant rice.
-If you plan is for 10 years, plant trees.
-If you plan is for 100 years, educate children."
+> *"If your plan is for 1 year, plant rice.
+If your plan is for 10 years, plant trees.
+If your plan is for 100 years, educate children."
 -- Confucius [-551]*

 > *"What society does to its children, so will its children do to society."